 This WP has been responsible of the coordination of project activities, communication with European Commission, project reporting, and risk management.
 The team reported about the issues in the secondments plan that have been caused by the pandemic outbreak, the changes in the Consortium, and the amendments that has been submitted and accepted.

-Furthermore, a set of contingency actions has been proposed in order to cope with the delays in the secondments’ implementation, and the cold start of the activities after the COVID19 lock down.
+Furthermore, a set of contingency actions has been proposed to cope with the delays in the secondments’ implementation, and the cold start of the activities after the COVID-19 lock down.
 A request for extension of the project has been submitted and approved allowing the rescheduling of secondments, WPs and deliverables deadlines.

 Finally, the MidTerm meeting has been organized in Milan in January 2023, as reported in D1.4.